fnoya/dlh-project/README.md

 -

 ### Getting Started
+- Obtain license for the MIMICIII dataset from https://physionet.org/content/mimiciii/1.4/
 - Install Anacondas or Python 3, Pytorch, Pandas 1.15, Numpy, Gensim, NLTK
 - Get connected to AWS to use AWS Athena to build the tables following instructions in sql_queries.ipynb
 - Save data files as pickle
 - Load the word embedding model, note_vectors.kv.
 If you want to rerun the embedding model, run notebook_word2vec.ipynb
-- run the note_events_network_join.ipynb #joint network- multi-RNN
+- run events_extraction.ipynb
-- You can run individual network - **
+- run notes_extraction.ipynb
+- run the main file to execute the model

 ### Authors
 - Olabisi Balogun